City of Angels or City of Fallen Angels?

 In both fiction and the real world, Los Angeles attracts its fair share of malfeasant creeps.
-What if all of the city’s notorious crimes happened at the same time?
-Sorry LAPD, it sucks to be on duty for the apocalypse.
+But what if all of the city’s notorious crimes happened at the same time?
+Sorry, LAPD, being on duty for the crime apocalypse must suck …

-Who could imagine that downing too many cocktails at Moonshadows, then driving off and launching into an anti-Semitic rant would be a career killer?
+Who would have guessed that downing too many cocktails at Moonshadows, then driving off and launching into an anti-Semitic rant was a career killer?

-In 1969 the actress, who was eight months pregnant, was killed by followers of Charles Manson in her Benedict Canyon home.
+In 1969 the actress, who was eight-and-a-half months pregnant, was killed by followers of Charles Manson at her home in Benedict Canyon.

-In 1947, mobster Bugsy Siegel was shot to death in the Beverly Hills home of his girlfriend; the crime was re-created in the 1991 Warren Beatty movie Bugsy.
+In 1947, mobster Bugsy Siegel was shot to death in his girlfriend’s Beverly Hills home.
+The crime was recreated in the 1991 Warren Beatty movie Bugsy.

-Wonderland tells of four murders in Laurel Canyon, for which porn star John Holmes was tried and acquitted.
-Boogie Nights was inspired by Holmes’ life.
+Wonderland tells of four murders in Laurel Canyon, for which porn star John Holmes was tried but acquitted.
+Boogie Nights, starring Mark Wahlberg, was inspired by Holmes’ life.